Kiruxg/Video-Chat-App-with-NodeJS/readme.md

     node server

-Server Started on Port 3001.

-Run PeerJS Server in separate terminal.

-    peerjs --port 3001

-PeerJS Server Started on Port 3001.

 ## Let's Start

-Open browser and go to http://localhost:3001/
+Open browser and go to https://video-webchat-backend.herokuapp.com/

 **Important :** Allow the camera and audio permissions asked by the browser.